 Please apply to St Mary's University via UCAS for this course, Institution code: S64, Course code: X123, Campus code: G.

 Teaching & Assessment

-Teaching takes place in interactive sessions.
+Teaching takes place in groups with a practical approach to learning.
 Tutors model good practice in the use of ICT and use lectures, seminars, and group activities to stimulate and encourage you to become reflective practitioners.

 You will be assessed through essays, rationales, portfolios, lesson plans, presentations, resource innovation and one formal examination.
 School experience is assessed against the government’s standards for the award of Qualified Teacher Status.